-Assets leased out under operating lease are included in the investment property in the statement of financial position and are accounted for in accordance with Note 1.5.
-Rental income from operating lease is recognised in profit or loss on a straight-line basis over the lease term.
+Assets leased out under operating lease are included in investment property in the statement of financial position and are accounted for in accordance with Note 1.5.
+Rental income from operating lease is recognised in profit or loss in accordance with Note 1.19.